elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The import.meta object exposes context-specific metadata to a JavaScript module.
 It contains information about the module, like the module's URL.
 The syntax consists of the keyword import, a dot, and the identifier meta.
-Normally the left-hand side of the dot is the object on which property access is performed, but here import is not really an object.
+Typically the left-hand side of the dot is the object on which property access gets performed, but here the import is not an object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />